 - Guests may exit and re-enter Pacific Science Center during their visit.
 Simply show your ticket or hand-stamp to a cashier for re-entry.

+This list is not exhaustive and does not cover every situation.
 Thank you for following these guidelines and visiting Pacific Science Center.
 We appreciate your support.
 Please call (206) 443-2001 with any questions.